Alliance Consortia Quantum grants

 Call for proposals: Supporting coordinated quantum research and innovation across Canada

-Your proposal may address any challenges in quantum science, but its thrust must support the development of any of the following areas of quantum technologies, or a combination thereof:
+Your proposal may address any challenges in quantum science, but its thrust must aim to advance one or more of the NQS missions through the development of any of the following areas of quantum technologies, or a combination thereof:

 - quantum communications

 - quantum sensing

 As the development of quantum technologies may require coupling to other areas of research in the natural sciences and engineering (NSE), you may collaborate with academic researchers to this end.
 Such researchers may be co-applicants on your application if they meet NSERC’s eligibility criteria for faculty.

 You cannot use an Alliance Consortia Quantum grant to support secret or contract research.

 You may incorporate international collaborations into your project proposal.
 Refer to the Tri-agency guide on financial administration regarding the eligibility of expenses you may incur in support of such collaborations.